CarlosChivas/ZapoGreen/README.md

 https://firebase.google.com/docs/admin/setup

-Route for integrations with NodeJS:
+Route for integrations with NodeJS in Firebase:
  1 - Proyect console

  2 - Settings

  3 - Service accounts

 These changes will be modified in the file index.js within routes folder